-Geoscientists are concerned about the Earth.
-Is there a global warming trend?
-How and where should we dispose industrial wastes?
-How can we fill society’s growing demands for energy and conserve natural resources for future generations.
+Geoscientists are concerned about the Earth: Is there a global warming trend?
+How and where should we dispose industrial waste?

-This major must be accompanied by the professional preparation program in secondary education offered through Woodring College of Education.
-Courses required for a state teaching endorsement must be completed with a grade of C (2.0) or better.
+The Earth Science — Secondary major must be accompanied by the professional preparation program in secondary education offered through Woodring College of Education.
+Western’s Geology Department is part of the College of Science and Engineering.

 The Geology Department has:

 - Engaging award winning teachers who inspire students and instill modern active-learning pedagogies in their courses.